fpip/website/_posts/2012/episode_013_pyohio_2012.md

 * It would be awesome for Ohio to be a Python talent hotbed.
 Stop the brain-drain to the coasts.
 * PYOHIO WILL BE THE WOODSTOCK OF PYTHON.
 With less drugs.
 Cause, you know.
 That's just wrong.
 And stuff.
 * The campaign to get PyCon to Ohio had becone.
 Plans within plans.
 Oh yes.
 Plans within plans.
 * [Eric spoke][Eric's slides] on processing a million images to find "interesting things" in the night sky.
+Wound up finding fascinating data about the path of the year, the tracks of the planets in the sky, and how the length of the day changes throughout the year.

  [PyOhio]: http://pyohio.org
  [Eric's slides]: http://bit.ly/ospw-talk